How do you translate the expression to be thirsty in Italian?

 Marta is thirsty.

-Although you could literally translate to be thirsty as essere assetato, with assetato being an adjective, in everyday life this expression is almost never used.
+Although you could literally translate to be thirsty as essere assetato, where assetato is an adjective, this expression is almost never used in everyday life.

 To be thirsty

-Ideally you would say something like sono assetato!, I am thirsty!, to stress your condition: I AM thirsty (and I need water asap).
+Ideally, you would say something like sono assetato!, I am thirsty!, to emphasize your condition: I AM thirsty (and I need water asap).

-If you just need to get across that you’re thirsty, stick to avere sete.
+If you just want to say that you’re thirsty, stick to avere sete.

-Avere is a very common verb that is used in a wide variety of other Italian expressions.
-Here are some:
+Avere is a very common verb used in a wide variety of other Italian expressions.
+Here are a few:

 To be hot

 To be hungry

 ➡️ Read the lesson on how to say to be hungry in Italian!